Remembrance Service

 A prayer

-Bless our neighbours, friends and those we love and keep them safe we pray.
+Bless our neighbours, friends and our loved ones and keep them safe we pray.

 In Jesus’ name.